-Cauliflower rice is a plain and simple low carb vegetable side dish and rice alternative.
-It’s ready in 20 minutes or less and is also gluten free and wheat free!
+Cauliflower rice is a plain and simple low carb and keto vegetable side dish and rice alternative.
+It’s ready in 20 minutes or less.
+It can be made Vegan and Whole30 compliant.

 - 1 head cauliflower, core and leaves removed, cut into big chunks

 - 1 tablespoon plus 2 teaspoons extra-virgin olive oil

 - 4 scallions, sliced white and green parts divided

 - ½ cup finely chopped celery